jnsbyr/esp8266-gardena1251/README.md

 #### Configuration ####

-Currently the WLAN access point configuration and the IP address and port of the management service must be set in the file _user___config.h_ before building the firmware.
+Currently the WLAN access point configuration and the IP address and port of the management service must be set in the file _user__config.h_ before building the firmware.
 In a future release this configuration will be done by WLAN without the need of changing the firmware.
+Also check if _FLASHPARMS_ in the Makefile matches the flash type of your ESP8266.

 ## Management Service ##